internetsadboy/cheeto/README.md

 <code>cheeto char</code> will **return** all tlds that start with **char** -- e.g. <code>char d</code> returns all tlds that start with 'd'

+<code>cheeto update></code> will crawl icann.org servers and add any new tlds.
+It also logs some relevant data to the console.